 The offense of arson is now defined by Louisiana statute.
 While the essential nature and seriousness of the crime remains unchanged, the elements have been expanded in recent years.
 For example, the technical provisions requiring that the defendant cause a burning have been relaxed.
 Using an explosion to damage property now qualifies as arson in most jurisdictions, as well as “starting a fire” (even if the property fails to burn) and “causing a fire” (through indirect conduct).

 Those who knowingly burn structures in which people are present can be prosecuted under special statutes carrying enhanced penalties.
 Classified as arson in the first degree, this offense can include a maximum sentence of life in prison.
-Enhanced sentences can also be imposed for arson that causes injury, and for repeat offenders.
+Enhanced sentences can also be imposed for arson that causes personal injury, and for repeat offenders.
 Criminal liability can even arise for those who do not set a fire personally.
 Modern arson statutes often contain “aiding and abetting” provisions making them directly applicable to individuals who assist in the commission of the crime.

 Arson and Insurance Fraud